hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02d-GameProg.md

 <p class="exampleHTML" style="text-align: center;"><span style="color: #ff0000;"><strong><span style="font-family: 'Open Sans', Verdana, Arial, Helvetica, sans-serif;">This is the recommended method!</span></strong></span></p>

-There is an optional parameter that is passed to the callback function called by requestAnimationFrame: a timestamp!
+There is an optional parameter that is passed to the callback function called by `requestAnimationFrame`: a timestamp!

 [The requestAnimationFrame API specification](https://www.w3.org/TR/animation-timing/) says that this timestamp corresponds to the time elapsed since the page has been loaded.

-It is similar to the value sent by the high resolution timer using performance.now().
+It is similar to the value sent by the high resolution timer using `performance.now()`.

-Here is a running example  of the animated rectangle, that uses this timestamp parameter.
+Here is a running example  of the animated rectangle, that uses this `timestamp` parameter.

 [Online example at JSBin](https://jsbin.com/kuvumu/edit):